ClementTsang/bottom/README.md

 - `Left` and `Right` arrow keys to move the cursor within the search bar.

-- `Alt-c` to toggle ignoring case.
+- `Alt-c/F1` to toggle ignoring case.

-- `Alt-m` to toggle matching the entire word.
+- `Alt-w/F2` to toggle matching the entire word.

-- `Alt-r` to toggle using regex.
+- `Alt-r/F3` to toggle using regex.

 Note that `q` is disabled while in the search widget.